Constellium to Report Fourth Quarter and Full Year 2022 Results on February 22, 2023

 About Constellium

-Constellium (NYSE: CSTM) is a global sector leader that develops innovative, value added aluminium products for a broad scope of markets and applications, including packaging, automotive and aerospace.
+Constellium CSTM is a global sector leader that develops innovative, value added aluminium products for a broad scope of markets and applications, including packaging, automotive and aerospace.
 Constellium generated €6.2 billion of revenue in 2021.